 Traveling with a big family can get expensive for sure, but there are still ways to save money!
 When staying at a hotel, we always look for one with a continental breakfast.
 This easily saves us $30 at least on a meal.
 Once we get to our destination we try to rent a house or condo.
 Not only is the price generally not much more than a hotel, having a kitchen or kitchenette that allows us to prepare more meals “at home” instead of eating out the whole vacation saves us hundreds of dollars!

 You can also get these portable bunk beds to save money on the number of beds you need.
 While they do cost a little bit upfront, after using them for just a few trips they pay for themselves.
 Plus, they have come in handy for us when the kids spend the night at a relative’s house.
 You could also go for individual cots, like the Joovy Footcot.

 We almost always drive instead of flying because the costs to check baggage and pay for seats for so many people is quite a bit.
 Plus, we’d have to rent a van once we got to our destination and deal with flying car seats.
 It’s just much easier these days to drive, even if it takes an extra day of travel.
-I have lots of great tips on how to save money on your summer road trip!

 Lastly, sometimes saving my family money means we don’t take a vacation that year, or we just do a staycation to save money.
 For example, we planned to go to the beach this past October but then over the summer Jacob broke his arm.
 That resulted in thousands of dollars in medical bills.
 We would have loved to have taken a vacation, but it wasn’t worth it to go into debt to do it.
 Instead, we stayed home and found ways to have fun together locally.